binariumpay/binarium/doc/build-windows.md

     ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32
     make

+You may need to add
+LDFLAGS=-lstdc++
+option to ./configure --prefix=`pwd`/depends/i686-w64-mingw32 command, if your system will show ld link errors during Win 32 wallet building.

 For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.